IOElinkio/IOE-whitepaper/README.md

 ### IOE ERC20 Automatic trading dApp : https://ioelink.net/?page=trade&invite=&

 # contact us
-Looking for a translation?
-We have several translated versions of the guide here.
-You can find a guide to our other languages here [Other Language Guides](https://github.com/IOElinkio/dApp-Quick-Start-Guide)!

 Have feedback?
 If you have bug reports, website feedback or application ideas, please let us know by: